EmmeTrader/DeepRL-P3-Collaboration-and-Competition/Report.md

 Decreasing tau after each episode:     tau(n + 1) = tau_final + (1 - tau_rate) * (tau_final - tau(n))

-Learning stability has been way better with this two evolution of hyperparameters, allowing to get higher and higher average scores even after many episodes of training (over 1500 for example): this is why I used these two formulas in the training function ddpg() in the Jupyter notebook Tennis.ipynb.
+Learning stability has been way better with this use of dynamic parameters, allowing to get higher and higher average scores even after many episodes of training (over 1500 for example): this is why I used these two formulas in the training function ddpg() in the Jupyter notebook "Tennis.ipynb".

 ## Code implementation